Published on: August 29, 2022

 And if you want to win inside of search in China, you need to be active on Baidu, the market’s leading search engine, which controls more than two-thirds of China’s web-browser search traffic (aka the Google of China).

 Like everywhere else around the world, Chinese consumers at the early stage of their buying journey search for information and reviews before making their decisions.
-If you want to raise awareness and drive traffic to your localised .CN website (a critical component of any effective tech-stack in China), you need to have effective SEO tactics.
-Not only that, but your websites content needs to be localized for the market.
+If you want to raise awareness and drive traffic to your localised .CN website (a critical component of any effective tech stack in China), you need to have effective SEO tactics.
+Not only that, but your website’s content needs to be localized for the market.
 The reality is that a website hosted in the West, combined with Chinese text from Google Translate just won’t cut it.

 Creative digital marketing in China is more than driving traffic to your store.
 It’s important for brands to approach the market from a holistic perspective: yes, drive traffic, but also build online communities, establish social trust and demonstrate to your Chinese customers that you are investing in the region for the long run and are there to provide value on their terms.

 If you want to learn more about how to boost your brand’s presence in China through effective and creative digital marketing, please contact us.
-Our team will be glad to assist you.